Academics

 All UC Santa Cruz Athletics teams are highly competitive.
 The best way to find out where you may fit into a particular team is by contacting the coach.
 Videos, athletic resumes and references are also encouraged to give UC Santa Cruz coaches more tools to access talent.
 In all cases, you should make contact with a coach to express an interest in joining a team.

 They include a 50-meter swimming pool, which has 1- and 3-meter diving boards, 14 tennis courts in two locations, two gyms for basketball and volleyball, and playing fields for soccer, Ultimate Frisbee, and rugby all overlooking the Pacific Ocean.
-UC Santa Cruz also has a state-of-the-art Fitness Center.
+UC Santa Cruz also has a Fitness Center.

 Athletics has a website that is a great resource for information about UC Santa Cruz Athletics.
 It has information such as phone numbers and email addresses of coaches, schedules, rosters, weekly updates on how teams are doing, coaches' biographies, and much more.